jbaldivieso/pygrowup2/README.md

     obs = Observation(sex=Observation.MALE, dob=thirteen_months_ago,
                       date_of_observation=today)

-    # Now calculate some Z-scores for this child
+    # Now calculate some z-scores for this child
     print(obs.head_circumference_for_age(Decimal('46.5')))

     # Or, if you're into the whole brevity thing, each method has an alias.
 And